 Question: OK I have a few questions about this.
 (1) Who blew up the car with Hannah?
 Was it Jim or Clare?
 (2) Ethan taunts Krieger because he has the real NOC list, but was it also because Ethan knew he was a traitor and wanted him to walk out?
 (3) At the end when Ethan is disguised as Phelps, he is wearing the same trenchcoat as the real Phelps (who then shows up).
 Is this because he knew Jim was onboard, or simply cause he knew how his old boss loved to dress?
 (4) And lastly after Clare is killed, Hunt acts devastated and goes after Jim in anger.
 Given that she was a traitor who was always on Jim's side (and might even have killed Hannah), why would Hunt feel this way at all?

-Answer: 1) Claire blew up the car.
+Answer: 1) Jim most likely did it when he emerged from the water (as seen in the flashbacks/Ethan's theory, but it's hard to be 100% certain).
 2) Ethan was just fooling Krieger.
 He didn't know he was a traitor yet.
 3) Ethan likely knew exactly what Jim was wearing, as he planned the whole thing all along.
 4) He's upset because Jim just murdered his wife to escape, someone who until very recently Ethan still considered his friend.
 You can't just turn loyalty off like that.

 Question: Is there any significance to why Ethan keeps using the word 'toast' on his sound equipment at the CIA HQ?